mao1001/todoer/README.md

 #### Cursors and Loading

 The most common interaction we'll have with the database though is __querying__ it for a list of tasks to show.
 Querying a database will return a [`Cursor`](http://developer.android.com/reference/android/database/Cursor.html).
-This is a lot like an Iterator in Java; it keeps track of where you are in a list (e.g., what `i` we'd be on in a loop), and then provides methods that let us fetch values from the object at that spot in the list.
+This is a lot like an Iterator in Java; it keeps track of where you are in a list (e.g., what `i` would be on in a loop), and then provides methods that let us fetch values from the object at that spot in the list.
 You can then call methods to move around the list (e.g., to move to the next item).
 For example:

 ```java
 cursor.moveToFront(); //move to the first item
 String field0 = cursor.getString(0); //get the first field (column you specified) as a String